 New weight loss medications approved by the FAA

-Before October 2023, orlistat – aka Alli or Xenical – was the only weight loss medication allowed by the FAA and even that required an observation period.
+Prior to October 2023, orlistat – aka Alli or Xenical – was the only weight loss medication allowed by the FAA and even that required an observation period.
 That left a growing number of effective FDA-approved weight loss medications unavailable for pilots.
-Most notable among those were metformin, Ozempic/Wegovy (semaglutide), and Saxenda/Victoza (liraglutide) – drugs originally developed to treat diabetes, but increasingly prescribed for weight loss.
+Most notable among those were metformin, Mounjaro/Zepbound (tirzepatide), Ozempic/Wegovy (semaglutide), and Saxenda/Victoza (liraglutide) – drugs originally developed to treat diabetes, but increasingly prescribed for weight loss.

-After gradually expanding its list of allowable diabetes medications for years, the FAA’s new weight loss medication now allows pilots to take several of those same medications for weight loss.
+After gradually expanding its list of allowable diabetes medications for years, the FAA new weight loss medication now allows pilots to take several of those same medications for the purpose of weight loss.
 Even more, they allow AMEs to issue medical certificates to pilots taking those medications on the day of their medical certification exams.

 Now for the fine print

-• You can never, ever, in your life had a hemoglobin A1C lab result of 6.5 mg/dL or greater
+- You can never, ever, in your life had an hemoglobin A1C lab result of 6.5 mg/dL or greater

-• You must not have had a history of substance use disorder, psychosis, suicidal ideation, or self-destructive ideations
+- You must not have had a history of substance use disorder, psychosis, suicidal ideation, or self-descructive ideations

-If you meet those criteria then taking metformin, liraglutide, or semaglutide should not affect your FAA medical certification.
+If you meet those criteria then taking one of the FAA’s approved weight loss medicaitons should not affect your FAA medical certification.
 Your AME can issue your certificate on the day of your exam without any additional review by the FAA.

 Talking to your AME about weight loss